abitvolatile/sample-app/README.md

 ```
 vagrant destroy
 ```

 <br><br><br>

-# Getting Started on Mac OSX 10.14+
+# Getting Started with Native Mac OSX

-#### Note: This approach using Vagrant has been tested using Mac OSX 10.14+ Operating System.
+#### Note: This approach has been tested using Mac OSX 10.14+ Operating System.
 <br>

 ## Prerequisites: